 metajive 2020 - A Retrospective

-At the start of 2019, our team sat down for a strategic vision session where we asked ourselves, “How do we want to evolve as an agency”, and “How do
+At the start of 2019, our team sat down for a strategic vision session to ask some tough questions about where we wanted to be as an agency.

 2020 - The Surprisingly Productive Year

 We needed to look not only at how to provide the best solutions to our partners (the focus of our business from the beginning) but also really dig into what that means in today's digital landscape through a lens of design and business.
 We laid out a detailed plan -- one with a clear focus on the future of digital experiences in a world where being effective means going beyond websites.
 We were in a process of rapid growth but wanted to take careful steps to ensure our team and values were aligned before expanding our current offerings and team.

 Then 2020 happened.
 Projects got put on hold.
 We lost 50% of the previous year’s revenue in 3 weeks.
 Our team that thrives on in-person collaboration had to retreat to a virtual environment.
 Now as we come to the end of this unusual year, we are looking back to see what we have achieved, how we can continue to be better partners, what we should take into the next year with us, and what we should stay in 2020.

 Sure, 2020 might have been a little different, but we learned some valuable lessons that helped us recapture our momentum heading into 2021 with a stronger base and a wider perspective than we could have anticipated.